mathiashelsen/ecl_sampler/README.md

 an avalanche transtistor and step recovery diode.

 The use of ECL enables a digitally controllable delay line to vary the position of the sample point to the trigger point.

-Copyright 2014 by Mathias Helsen
+Copyright 2014 by Mathias Helsen, MIT License.

-Pulse generator is copied from the Tektronix S-t2 ampler from Tektronix, so stthey hold the copyright on this.
+The pulse generator is copied from the Tektronix S-2 sampler from Tektronix, so they hold the copyright on this.